rememberSoftwares/yacana/README.md

 LoggerManager.set_log_level("INFO")
 ```

-ℹ️ Note that Yacana utilises the python logging package.
-This means that setting de level to "DEBUG" will print other libraries logs on the debug level too.
+ℹ️ Note that Yacana utilizes the python logging package.
+This means that setting de level to "DEBUG" will print other libraries' logs on the debug level too.

 If you need a library to stop spamming could do:
 ```python